DracoNoir/kom/templates/races/humans/xentei.md

 ### Child of Kyurta
 <points>+25</points>

-The Children of Kyurta are aligned with the goddess of plants and she has bestowed upon them a gift of attunement with plants.
+_The Children of Kyurta_ are aligned with [Kyurta](../../../deities/kyurta), the goddess of plants, and she has bestowed upon them a gift of attunement with plants.

 These Xentei have olive complexions with a healthy, greenish hue, medium brown hair, and green eyes.
 They have small frames and tend to be both slight and short.